helioole/LFAF/report/report1.md

 Knowledge on Formal Languages is essential in computer science, that's why this laboratory work was useful.

-Results:
+### Results:

 Generating 5 strings method:

 ![img_1.png](img_1.png)

-Checking if an input string can be obtained via the state transition from it
+Checking if an input string can be obtained via the state transition from it:

 ![img.png](img.png)